An advanced weekly workshop group with the inimitable Mark Waldron.

 This advanced course will focus primarily on developing your current work-in-progress, including individual poems and poems-in-sequence, through reading, discussion, feedback, re-drafting and discussion of ‘motives’ and direction.
 Weekly writing tasks, plus occasional focuses on a particular practitioner/poet/book, or a tangential-but relevant session will engender fresh thinking.

-Please note: places on this course are currently reserved for continuing students.
-Places will be opened up to new applicants on 28 November 2022.
-Entry to this course is by application only.
-If you have previously taken part in this course, please feel free to book directly.
-However if you are new to the course and would like to join, please send a submission of three poems to [email protected]
+Please note: Entry to this course is by application only.
+If you would like to join, please send a submission of three poems to [email protected].

 About Mark Waldron View Profile